 3 Days to Discover Hamburg?
 Our German Travel Tips Await.

 If you’ve wandered in off the street and found yourself reading this, HI!
-We have a long and frequently asked about back story, so if you need a Monday “pick me up”, you can read how our real-life fairy tale started here.
+We have a long and frequently asked about the back story, so if you need a Monday “pick me up”, you can read how our story started here.